 - C.3.1 The planning and design of capital improvements should be based on standards that minimize construction costs, while assuring acceptable useful life and reducing maintenance requirements.
-Value engineering processes will be utilized when necessary and appropriate. - C.3.2 Budgeting for capital projects must reflect when the expenditures are scheduled to occur, using multi-year planning to ensure a reasonable time frame for projecting costs. - C.3.3 Budgeting for capital projects over time should reflect the current industry standards for the growth of construction costs. - C.3.2C.3.4 Improvements should be designed with the following goals: to maximize energy efficiency, require minimal maintenance, create an efficient physical relationship for those working in the facility, provide adequate capacity for the projected useful life, and to have the ability to accommodate expected future expansion with minimum remodeling costs.
+Value engineering processes will be utilized when necessary and appropriate. - C.3.2 Budgeting for capital projects must reflect when the expenditures are scheduled to occur, using multi-year planning to ensure a reasonable time frame for projecting costs. - C.3.3 Improvements should be designed with the following goals: to maximize energy efficiency, require minimal maintenance, create an efficient physical relationship for those working in the facility, provide adequate capacity for the projected useful life, and to have the ability to accommodate future expansion with minimum remodeling costs.